Committed to supporting the 2020 cohort

 Our 2020 exam candidates are resilient and innovative, and the Royal College joins them in looking to the future.
 This website gives candidates the resources and information they need to access funding that can help smooth their transition to Fellowship.

-The Bridging Program Grant
+The Bridging Program Grant - closed

 A commitment to lifelong learning is an important component of Fellowship.
 The Royal College and RBC recognize that a Fellow may require a leave of absence from clinical practice to pursue supplemental learning—and that this type of professional development can be costly.